Aeropress vs French Press: The Coffee Face-Off

 The clean flavor also changes quickly with tiny changes, including grind size, extraction time, water temperature, and others.
 This diversity is what makes the brewer so appreciated, but it can also be unforgiving.
 A small change can either be transformational, either positively or negatively which makes it perfect for the experimental coffee geek.

-This brewing device is also an excellent option for the frequent traveler or camping enthusiast who wants a portable way to brew a decent cup of coffee without fear of breaking the brewing apparatus.
+This brewing device is also an amazing option for the frequent traveler or camping enthusiast who wants a portable way to brew a decent cup of coffee without fear of breaking the brewing apparatus.